 This pack features Kelty’s Perfect Fit Suspension, which includes a ridiculously comfortable backpanel with spaced-out foam inserts that are covered with breathable mesh.
 Plus, you can adjust the height of the harness, as well as the length of the shoulder straps and the width of the hip belt.

 In addition to that, the internal HDPE frame sheet does a great job at distributing the weight evenly, so that you stay comfortable even when the pack is at full capacity.

-The main compartment is top loading, and it features a removable top lid that converts into a sling pack.
-The pack is also equipped with eight internal and lots of external pockets, which means plenty of room to organize to small stuff.
+The main compartment is top-loading, and it features a removable top lid that converts into a sling pack.
+The pack is also equipped with eight internal and lots of external pockets, which means plenty of room to organize the small stuff.
 There’s even an organizer panel in the front compartment, which is perfect for the stuff you want to have handy at all times.

 Sometimes you can’t afford to spend a lot of money on a backpack, which is where the Teton Sports Explorer comes in.
 With a durable exterior and a retail price well under $100, this is one of the best affordable internal frame backpacks you can get your hands on.

 It features a completely adjustable back system, with thick padding and breathable mesh everywhere.
 This pack has a total capacity of 65 liters, which is spread over a variety of different compartments and pockets.